 5 tips to reduce stress at work

-- Take the air at least once every 3 hours
+- Get some fresh air at least once every 3 hours

-- Get up from your chair at least once an hour (walk in the corridors, go around your office, get a glass of water, etc.)
+- Stand up from your chair at least once an hour (walk in the corridors, walk around your office, get a glass of water, etc.)

-- Take coffee breaks and chat with colleagues twice a day outside the lunch break
+- Take coffee breaks and chat with colleagues twice a day outside of lunch break

-If you work in front of screens, also consider opting for a pair of “Cool Blue” anti-blue light glasses .
-Such equipment will protect your sight from the negative effects of harmful artificial blue light and reduce the risk of stress, depression and various ailments (headache, back pain, stiff neck).
+If you work in front of screens, also consider opting for a pair of "Cool Blue" blue light filtering glasses.
+Such equipment will protect your eyes from the negative effects of harmful artificial blue light and reduce the risks of stress, depression, and various ailments (headache, backache, stiff neck).